 The origin of gemstones is from deep beneath the earth, while the others are formed from hot fluids and other chemical components.
 The gemstones that are formed deep beneath the earth ultimately brought to the surface by explosions of molten rocks.
 Some stones are also crystallised slowly from hot fluids and gases as they cooled and solidified eventually.
 These stones are formed far below the surface of the earth.
 Others stones are formed from liquids that are filtered into crack and pockets in the rock.
 Some stones are formed when rocks were heated and pressurised by the natural earth movements, and then again formed as a new, different mineral altogether.

 Characteristics of Gemstones

-The characteristics of gemstones can be explained by technical terminology.
-This is the specific subject for the gemologists.
-Gems are characterised by means of their refractive index, specific gravity, hardness, dispersion, luster, etc. They may exhibit pleochroism or double refraction.
+The characteristics of gemstones can be explained by the Gemmologists.
+Gems are characterised by means of their refractive index, specific gravity, hardness, dispersion, lustre, etc. They may exhibit pleochroism or double refraction.
 Gemstones may also have a distinctive absorption spectrum and luminescence.
-The gem may occur in certain locations; this is popularly known as 'occurrence'.

 Significance of Gemstones

-The healing power of gems is not entirely an illogical belief.
-If it were, oral administration of gems as oxides and powder would never be so extensively practiced and so effective.
-Ayurvedic medicines and the Greek system, known as the Unani system in India, both utilize gems.
-Practitioners of these systems have studied gems and their typical effects on human organs, because gems are mineral in pure crystalline form and human body is composed of the same materials.
-Gems provide the lacking colour in any human body for which the person may suffer from various diseases.
+Ayurveda and Unani system in India, both utilize gems.
+Practitioners of these systems have studied the power of gemstones on human organs, because gems are mineral in pure crystalline form and human body is composed of the same materials.
+Gems provide the lacking elements in any human body for which the person may suffer from various diseases.

 Gemstones for Planets